Carsten Linnemann: Political positions

 On 17 July 2015, Linnemann voted against the government's proposal to negotiate a third bailout for Greece.
 In June 2017, he voted against Germany's introduction of same-sex marriage.

-In 2019, Linnemann drew sharp criticism for saying that children who speak little German shouldn’t immediately be allowed to enter elementary school.
+In 2019, Linnemann drew sharp criticism for saying that children who speak little German should not immediately be allowed to enter elementary school.

 Ahead of the 2021 national elections, Linnemann endorsed Armin Laschet as the Christian Democrats' joint candidate to succeed Chancellor Angela Merkel.

+Linnemann is a critic of – in his words "dangerous" – plans to ban far-right AfD.